innocious/BasicApplication/README.md

 ### Web Server

-The Apache web server is configured to serve files from the `public` directory.
+The Apache web server is configured to serve files from the `/var/www/html/web` directory.
 Place your PHP files in this directory.

 ### Database

 The MySQL database is configured automatically in the initdb directory

-You can change these settings by modifying the `docker-compose.yml` file.

-### PHPMyAdmin

-PHPMyAdmin is configured to connect to the MySQL database at `db:3306`.
-You can access it by going to http://localhost:8081 in your web browser.